Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 So, you match with someone.
 You start chatting.
 Then it turns into this constant back-and-forth.
 “Hey”, “what’s up,” “what are you doing”, repeated in slightly different ways.

 By day three, it already feels forced.
 And that’s the problem.
 Modern dating doesn’t really give anything time to breathe.
+That’s exactly why Shrekking is catching on.

 So, What Is Shrekking?